atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+templatesPath : class java.lang.String : Source template path where content will be used to merge into target project

-arg1 : class java.lang.String : No Description
+outputPath : class java.lang.String : The destination path within the destintion project

-arg2 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description
+ic : interface com.atomist.rug.runtime.FunctionInvocationContext : The project identifier to use

 ### `minorProblem`